MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawmouse.md

 Type: <b>ULONG</b>

 The raw state of the mouse buttons.
+The Win32 subsystem does not use this member.

 ### -field lLastX